soodaayush/pac-man/README.md

 ## The Website

 This is the Pac Man game on a website.
-You can control the character through arrow keys.
+You can control Pac Man through arrow keys.

 ## Links